Thomas Royen

 Thomas Royen (born 6 July 1947) is a retired German professor of statistics who has been affiliated with the University of Applied Sciences Bingen.
 Royen came to prominence in the spring of 2017 for a relatively simple proof for the Gaussian Correlation Inequality (GCI), a conjecture that originated in the 1950s, which he had published three years earlier without much recognition.
 A proof of this conjecture, which lies at the intersection of geometry, probability theory and statistics, had eluded top experts for decades.

 Life

 Youth, studies and private life

 Royen was born in 1947 to Paul Royen, a professor with the institute for inorganic chemistry at the Goethe University Frankfurt and Elisabeth Royen, also a chemist.
 From 1966 to 1971, he studied mathematics and physics at his father's university and the University of Freiburg.
 After graduating, he worked as a tutor at the University of Freiburg, before transferring to the Technical University of Dortmund for his doctoral thesis.
 After attaining his PhD in 1975 with a thesis called Über die Konvergenz gegen stabile Gesetze (On Convergence Against Stable Laws), he worked as a Wissenschaftlicher Assistent at Dortmund University's institute for statistics.
-Married with children, Royen lives in Schwalbach am Taunus.